MicrosoftDocs/Devices-docs/surface/surface-book-gpu-overview.md

 ### Game mode

-Surface Book 3 includes a new game mode that automatically selects maximum performance settings when launched.
+Surface Book 3 includes a game mode that automatically selects maximum performance settings when launched.

 ### Safe Detach

-New in Surface Book 3, apps enabled for Safe Detach let you disconnect while the app is using the GPU.
+In Surface Book 3, apps enabled for Safe Detach let you disconnect while the app is using the GPU.
 For supported apps like *World of Warcraft*, your work is moved to the iGPU.

 ### Modifying app settings to always use a specific GPU